 Trashasaurus has been adopted!
 Neighborhood children were invited to a farewell party on Saturday, September 23, 2000 for our mascot, Trashasaurus Rex.
 Kids were asked to bring a small piece of trash to glue onto the dinosaur and to help us with a final inspection before we said good-bye.

 We had refreshments, posed for one last photograph with the beast, and we played a search game trying to find items on Trashasaurus.
-The creature began his latest adventure on the following Monday, traveling 700 miles to his new home, the Rocky Mount Childrens Museum in Rocky Mount, North Carolina.
+The creature began his latest adventure on the following Monday, traveling 700 miles to his new home, the Rocky Mount Childrens in Rocky Mount, North Carolina.
+The museum is now part of The Imperial Centre for The Arts and Sciences.

 The museum, which was devastated by floods caused by Hurricane Floyd in 1999, has moved to a new site and staff members are rebuilding its collection.
 Weve been looking for someone to adopt the creature, but not just anyone!
 When we heard about the museums loss, we knew wed found the perfect match.